 Multi-cloud is most effective when data can flow directly between the individual platforms you’re using.
 Without the ability to connect multiple cloud providers, components can become unintentionally isolated inside specific environments.
 Mesh-based VPNs like Tailscale and service discovery layers are two ways you can enable multi-cloud data transfers.

 Automated provisioning tools simplify multi-cloud adoption by abstracting away the differences between individual platforms.
 This works well with infrastructure as code (IAC) approaches, where infrastructure components are defined as files in a version-controlled repository.
 Technologies such as Terraform consume the files you’ve written to create new resources across your cloud provider accounts.

 Plan for governance, security, and costs

 Every multi-cloud system should be backed by a comprehensive plan setting out how it will be governed and secured.
 You need a way of consistently managing and auditing user capabilities to guarantee access control and compliance.
-This could be achieved with one of the cross-cloud management tools mentioned earlier.
+This could be achieved with one of the multi-cloud management tools mentioned earlier.
 It’s important to acknowledge the data egress costs of multi-cloud, too; budgeting in advance can help avoid an unpleasant shock when you get the bill.

 Successful multi-cloud systems provide increased flexibility, but there are significant drawbacks to be aware of.
 These should be acknowledged as part of your migration plan so they don’t trip you up down the road.